 Gusseted tongue: This is just like a regular boot or shoe tongue, except the sides of the tongue are closed and sewn to the interior of the boot.
-This helps prevent water from leaking through the laces and into the boot when you step in deep puddles.
+This helps prevent water from leaking through the laces and into the boot when you step into deep puddles.

 Cuff: The top of your boot, where it surrounds your calf is called the cuff.
-Looks for boots with a soft cuff that closes off the gap between your leg and boot while staying comfortable during a long day of hiking.
+Look for boots with a soft cuff that closes off the gap between your leg and boot while staying comfortable during a long day of hiking.
 It will also trap heat and prevent snow from falling down your boot if you have to walk through deep snow.

 Lugs: The soles of your boots should provide good traction when walking on loose or packed snow.
 Look for boots with a deep tread like a Vibram sole.
-When walking on ice, you’re likely to augment your boot with traction-aids like microspikes or crampons.
+When walking on ice, you’re likely to augment your boot with traction aids like microspikes or crampons.